-Believe it or not, yesterday, October 15th (not April 15th), was the actual deadline for filing individual tax returns.
-We know there’s a temptation to put off thinking about taxes until next winter, but if you do, almost all your money-making opportunities will be lost.
+Believe it or not, October 15th (not April 15th), is the actual deadline for filing individual tax returns.
+We know there’s a temptation to put off thinking about taxes until the last minute, but if you do, almost all your money-making opportunities will be lost.
 If you can find the time to work on tax planning, you just might realize some meaningful rewards.
 As always, we’ll help you every step of the way, so don’t worry if you’re not sure what to do.

-For people between the ages of 55 and 70 1/2 (soon to be 72 if pending legislation passes), tax planning is a full contact sport.
-That age range is where the IRS generally allows you to do what you want to do to optimize your tax situation.
+For people between the ages of 55 and 72 (70 1/2 if you reached the age before 2020), tax planning is a full contact sport.
+That age range is where the IRS generally allows you to do whatever you want to do to optimize your tax situation.
 People in this age bracket owe it to themselves to begin thinking long-term as it relates to their tax planning and how it might impact their family’s long-term wealth.

 Tax Bracket Management

-Do you know what your effective tax rate is or which marginal tax bracket you’re in?
+Do you know what your effective tax rate is or which federal income tax bracket you’re in?
 According to surveys, about half of American taxpayers don’t.
 If you’re one of them, don’t feel too bad.

 There are three basic scenarios for which you can manage:

 - You expect your income to be lower in the future, incurring higher taxes now.
 This is often the case for those in their highest earning years, planning retirements in the foreseeable future.

 - You expect your income to go up in the future, leaving you with higher taxes then.
 This is often the case for younger people who are in the growth stage of their career.
 This can also be the situation for retirees who have large, tax-deferred balances that will face required minimum distributions in the future.

 - You expect a stable income situation with taxable income at about the same level for the foreseeable future.
 The planning opportunity here normally focuses on managing the timing of itemized deductions and the character of income that is recognized.